JSALT2024/VideoPreprocessing/README.md

 pip install -r requirements.txt
 ```

-- How2Sign dataset trimming
+### How2Sign dataset trimming
 - Execute _csv_prep.py_ with dataset metadata file expected as an input, outputs restructuralized .csv metadata file with 2 lines for given video clips, first line is a list of end and start frames for each clip, second line is a list of clip names.
-    - Execute _script_trim.py_ with _exec_trim.sh_ expecting path to the input files, output logfile !metadata.csv path and path to the output clip folder.
-Parameters are explained further in the ArgumentParser.
+- Execute _script_trim.py_ with _exec_trim.sh_ expecting path to the input videos, output logfile !metadata.csv path and path to the output clip folder.
+Parameters are described in the ArgumentParser.
 - Trimmed clips are saved in the output clip folder.

 ### YouTubeASL dataset trimming
 - Execute _csv_prep.py_ with dataset metadata file expected as an input, outputs restructuralized .csv metadata file with 1 line including end and start frame for each video clip.
--
+- Execute _script_trim.py_ with _exec_trim.sh_ expecting path to the input videos and .vtt files in the same folder paired by names, output logfile !metadata.csv path and path to the output clip folder.
+Parameters are described in the ArgumentParser.
+- Note that the input folder should include 2 files for each video.
+    - the video file itself in .mp4 or .webm
+    - the .vtt file with subtitles
+- Trimmed clips are saved in the output clip folder.

+### Video Optical Character Recognition